snonux/foo.zone/gemfeed/2025-11-02-perl-new-features-and-foostats.md

 * Exclude, if possible, any bots and scrapers from the stats
 * Track only anonymized IP addresses, never store raw addresses

-With Foostats I've created a Perl script which does that for my highly opinionated website/blog setup:
+With Foostats I've created a Perl script which does that for my highly opinionated website/blog setup, which consists of:

 [Gemtexter, my static site and Gemini capsule generator](https://foo.zone/gemfeed/2021-06-05-gemtexter-one-bash-script-to-rule-it-all.html)
 [How I host this site highly-available using OpenBSD](https://foo.zone/gemfeed/2024-04-01-KISS-high-availability-with-OpenBSD.html)